hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 Adding one of these dependencies enables its default cache provider.

-If you add `hazelcast-client-<version>.jar` or `hazelcast-all-<version>.jar`, but want to force using the server caching provider mode, then you can use the below system property to setup the provider type:
+If you add `hazelcast-client-<version>.jar` or `hazelcast-all-<version>.jar`, but want to override these defaults, specify the following system property:

+### Hazelcast Specific System Property

 `-Dhazelcast.jcache.provider.type=[client|server]`